*Update: Check out my more recent post about what I ate a Disney World in March 2018 here! (This post is from June 2017.)*

 The Crystal Palace (Main Street, U.S.A.)

 One day we had a character lunch buffet at Crystal Palace, and the chef came and showed me the vegan and gluten free options at the buffet: corn and peas, broccoli, green beans, white rice, edamame salad, carrots, and potato salad.
 It wasn’t a lot of options, but since I’m perfectly happy eating just rice and veggies, it was fine for me.
-Most of the veggies were cooked in oil3, and while I’m glad they have vegan options and don’t cook them in butter, I would prefer steamed or less oil.
+Most of the veggies were cooked in oil ((it seemed like the broccoli and corn weren’t)), and while I’m glad they have vegan options and don’t cook them in butter, I would prefer steamed or less oil.
 For dessert they offered me Enjoy Life allergy cookies, which were quite tasty!

 Hollywood Brown Derby (Hollywood Boulevard)

 *Update March 2018: The Vegetarian Pho is still available.*

 We had a reservation at the Hollywood Brown Derby, and I got the Vegetarian Pho off of their allergy menu, which had ginger lemon-grass broth, mushrooms, rice noodles, and it also came with tofu spring rolls and a ginger-soy dipping sauce.
 It was good, but hella expensive ($29!) for pho.
 The vegan dessert options were raspberry sorbet or fruit, but I was full from the pho.
 Still, again I was just happy there was a vegan and gluten free option, and I love pho.
 At first we were considering eating there again for dinner, and when I asked the chef about other vegan options he said he could create me something vegan with sides, but we ended up deciding against it since it was so pricey.